openmultiplayer/omp-stdlib/documentation/readme-expert.md

 This is called *const correctness* - using `const` when data will not be modified, and not using `const` when the parameter will be modified.
 This is mainly only useful for strings and arrays (differentiated in the includes by the use of a `string:` tag) as they are pass-by-reference, but when in doubt use the rules on normal numbers as well.

-Functions that are `const` can also take variables which may be modified.  `const` means the function promises not modify the variable (`GetPlayerName` in the SA:MP includes incorrectly used `const` and broke this promise), but that doesn't mean you can't pass varaibles that don't mind being modified - there's no such thing as a variable that *must* be modified:
+Functions that are `const` can also take variables which may be modified.  `const` means the function promises not modify the variable (`GetPlayerName` in the SA:MP includes incorrectly used `const` and broke this promise), but that doesn't mean you can't pass variables that don't mind being modified - there's no such thing as a variable that *must* be modified:

 ```pawn
 native SendRconCommand(const string:cmd[]);